bigeasy/wafer/index.md

 ## Motivation

 Streaming JSON is a fine format for to write the logs.
-With Node.js close at hand you can usually find what you're looking for in streaming JSON.
+With Node.js close at hand you can usually find what you're looking for in line after line of JSON.
 You can also use `jq` to &mdash; the `awk` of JSON &mdash; to find what you're looking for.

 Logging JSON to `syslog` however, is horrible way to live.
 I created Wafer to flatten out a JSON object just enough to make easy to search using tools designed for `syslog` analysis.

-It's easy to craft regular expressions such as `/ level=error;/` which is simple enough against JSON if you're using JavaScript regular expressions.
+With Wafer it's easy to craft regular expressions such to match log lines such as `/ level=error;/`.
+Yes, this is also simple enough against JSON if you're using JavaScript regular expressions.
 You'd simply say `/"level":"error"/`.
-Not really that much harder.
+Not really that much harder at all.

+Here's where it gets harder.
 I ran into a logging database that wanted to match strings supplied as double quoted strings.
 I found myself writing out queries with a lot of backticks.
-The above query aganst JSON would be expressed as`"\\\"statusCode\\\":\\\"error\\\""`.
+The above query aganst JSON would be expressed as `"\\\"statusCode\\\":\\\"error\\\""`.
 Against Wafer the query is `" level=error;"`.

 That's why this library exists.
 It's supposed to be easy to search with standard regular expression tools.
-It's supposed to be easier to read than JSON.
+It's supposed to be easier for a human to read than JSON.
 Let me know if you find a use for it.

 ## Type Annotations, Sigils and Other Dingbats